Datavault-UK/automate-dv-docs/docs/macros.md

         WITH stage AS (
             SELECT TRANSACTION_HK, CUSTOMER_FK, TRANSACTION_NUMBER, TRANSACTION_DATE, TYPE, AMOUNT, EFFECTIVE_FROM, LOAD_DATE, SOURCE
             FROM DBTVAULT.TEST.MY_STAGE
+            WHERE TRANSACTION_HK IS NOT NULL
+            AND CUSTOMER_FK IS NOT NULL
         ),

         records_to_insert AS (
             SELECT DISTINCT stg.TRANSACTION_HK, stg.CUSTOMER_FK, stg.TRANSACTION_NUMBER, stg.TRANSACTION_DATE, stg.TYPE, stg.AMOUNT, stg.EFFECTIVE_FROM, stg.LOAD_DATE, stg.SOURCE
             FROM stage AS stg